swisstopo/swissgeol-viewer-app/api/README.md

 ### sqlx offline

-To use sqlx compile time verification without acces to a running database use it's `offline` mode.
+To use sqlx compile time verification without access to a running database use it's `offline` mode.

 Creating and updating the database/query definitions run